-Paul's theology must be seen against his religious, culture and doctrinal background.
-Paul lived in an environment that combined Jews religion, Greek civilization and the political and administrative genius of the Romans.
+Paul's theology must be seen against his religious, cultural and doctrinal background.
+Paul lived in an environment that combined Jewish religion, Greek civilization and the political and administrative genius of the Romans.

-In several texts Paul reflected on his Jewish background (Phil.
-3:5; 2Cor.
-11:22; Gal.
-1:14).
+In several texts, Paul reflected on his Jewish background (Phil 3:5; 2 Cor 11:22; Gal 1:14).
 Paul received much training in Judaism and was quite knowledgeable in that tradition.
-He was able to engage his opponents successful.
+He was able to engage his opponents successfully.
 He also used Judaism as a bridge to his theology.
 As we noted earlier, Paul was in Tarsus, an intellectual and civilization centre.
-In his letters we see much of Greek influence.
-He quotes Greek poets (Acts 17:28; 1Cor.
-15:33; Titus 1:12).
-He used Greek and Roman ideas and social activities such as running, boxing, wrestling, etc, to illustrate and helps his readers understand him.
+In his letters, we see much of Greek influence.
+He quotes Greek poets (Acts 17:28; 1 Cor 15:33; Tit 1:12).
+He used Greek and Roman ideas and social activities such as running, boxing, wrestling, etc, to illustrate and help his readers to understand him.
 Paul's education also helped him to attack and combat other philosophies (usually called false teachings) of the day.

-Paul himself insisted that he was simply passing on the tradition he had received about Christ's death, burial and resurrection (1Cor.
-15:3-3).
+Paul himself insisted that he was simply passing on the tradition he had received about Christ's death, burial and resurrection (1 Cor 15:3-3).
 He does not specify his source but obviously it was from the other apostles.

-In Gal.
-1:11-12, Paul argues that he received his inspiration not from men but "through the revelations of Christ."
+In Gal 1:11-12, Paul argues that he received his inspiration not from men but "through the revelations of Christ".
 Here, he is referring to his experience on the road to Damascus.
 By these two statements, Paul is not contradicting himself.
 He is simply saying that his Damascus experience has radically changed his previous understanding and position.